kubernetes/community/CLA.md

 After creating your first Pull Request you will be see a prompt response from linux-foundation-easycla bot.

 #### 1. Authorize the access of your account to Linux Foundation
 Click on the "Please click here to be authorized" link to navigate to the GitHub Authorize Linux Foundation: EasyCLA page.

-Click Authorize LF-Engineering to give Linux Foundation access to your GitHub account.
+Then click Authorize LF-Engineering to give Linux Foundation access to your GitHub account.

 #### 2. Select from the two types of contributor